Home

 Habitat for Humanity Alabama (25 programs)

-With 25 local organisations throughout the State serving over 39 counties in Alabama Habitat provide help for new homeowners and in some case home repairs..
+With 25 local organizations throughout the State serving over 39 counties in Alabama Habitat provide help for new homeowners and in some case home repairs..

 With 16 stores in Alabama, Habitat Restore offer low cost home repair materials as well as funitures and appliances.